 If your guitar pedalboard has ever run out of battery during a gig or you’ve ever wanted to go busking on the street but didn’t have the equipment, you know how frustrating it is to not have a power outlet when you need it the most.
-Our friends at Omnicharge recently sent us their Omni 20+ powerbank to test out, and we’ve been absolutely loving it.
+Our friends at Omnicharge recently sent us their Omni 20+ power bank to test out, and we’ve absolutely loved it.
 For musicians who need portable power on the go, this is the solution for you.

-The Omnicharge Omni 20+ is an intelligent portable powerbank with a capacity of 20,000 mAH that is capable of charging a wide range of consumer electronics.
+The Omnicharge Omni 20+ is an intelligent portable power bank with a capacity of 20,000 mAH that is capable of charging a wide range of consumer electronics.
 Besides standard USB connectivity, it also comes with a 120V/230V AC outlet (depending on your region/version), a DC input/output, and even built-in wireless charging.
-This makes the Omni 20+ one of the most feature-rich and flexible powerbanks on the market today – perfect for the tech-saavy musician.
+This makes the Omni 20+ one of the most feature-rich and flexible power banks on the market today – perfect for the tech-savvy musician.

 The Omni 20+ is capable of charging a variety of electronic music gear, from keyboards to electric drum kits to DJ equipment and more.

 NOTE: some guitar amplifiers may not work with the Omni 20+ depending on their power requirements, so please check your amp’s specifications to make sure that the required wattage does not exceed the output of your Omnicharge power bank.

 Omnicharge claims that its power bank can easily power each of the below devices for a minimum of 5 hours, and based on our own testing we can confirm that this is accurate.
 The Omni 20+ had no problems powering our digital keyboard, drum kit and other office gear for hours on end.
 However, it was unable to power our Marshall Bluetooth speaker, which requires 250W of power.
 Therefore, we highly recommend verifying that your instrument or equipment is supported before purchasing an Omnicharge device.